 Verify identification of the patient.
 Ask the patient to state their first and last name and date of birth while your verify they match the information on the label.

-Observe the patient's behavior.
-If they seem anxious or state that they are uncomfortable with the procedure, offer the option to lie down.
+Evaluate the patient.

 Procedure for seating the patient

 The patient should be seated comfortably in a chair and should position their arm on an armrest, extending the arm so as to form a relatively straight line from the shoulder to the wrist.
 The arm is supported firmly by the armrest and should only be slightly bent at the elbow.